 |21.
 I am worried that my whole life will be affected by sound issues.|

 Dr. Johnson divided the scale into thirds.
 The lower third (0-21) is mild.
-The middle third (22-42) is moderate, and the upper third (43-63) is severe.[vi]
+The middle third (22-42) is moderate, and the upper third (43-63) is severe.[ix]
 You can take this survey and rate your misophonia.
-It would seem to make more sense to divide the scale into five zones, as with the A-MISO-S survey.
+It would seem to make more sense to divide the scale into five zones, like the A-MISO-S survey.
 With five zones, the ratings would be

 – 0-11: Subclinical (meaning you do not need treatment)

 – 38-50: Severe

 The Misophonia Questionnaire was developed for a study at the University of South Florida, and it was also used in a recent doctoral dissertation[x].
 The study considered a score of 7 or higher on the misophonia severity scale (part 3, 1-15 rating) to be “clinically significant.”
 This means that misophonia created a serious problem in their life that warranted seeking treatment.
 Adding the score of all 20 questions provides an overall measure of misophonia severity.

 Part 1.
 Misophonia Symptom Scale